wwivbbs/docs/docs/wwivconfig.md

 └─────────────────────────┘
 ```

-You may configure up to 15 supporting archiver formats.
+You may configure up to 15 archiver formats.
 ZIP, ARJ, PAK, LHA, and RAR are pre-configured on first installation.
 The first archiver record is the default archive on the system.
 The first four are also copied into the pre 4.30 archiver structure for backward compatibility with other supporting programs.
 For most users, you will not need to adjust these settings.
 The standard DOS replacement parameters %1 and %2 are used for source and destination filenames.
 To navigate through the archiver records, use the bracket keys [ and ].
 To edit a record, hit enter.

 **CAUTION:** It is *HIGHLY* recommended that you edit the command lines of all archivers and specify a complete path and filename to the program to run (i.e. c:\bat\pkzip.exe -a %1 %2).
 It is possible, though very unlikely, that malicious user could upload a batch file or compiled executable with an archiver name that may do harm to your system if run.